Find schools that offer these popular programs

 This occupation requires nuclear medicine technologists to prepare special radioactive drugs and give them to patients in preparation for a diagnostic scan that picks up on tissue affected by the radiation.
 Techs then give these scanned images to a doctor for diagnosis.
 Duties also include patient record keeping and making sure the machinery is working as expected.

 A nuclear medicine technologist has at least an associate's degree in nuclear medicine technology; he or she may also have a state license, depending on state requirements and/or professional certification, which is sometimes required by employers as well.
-Nuclear medicine technologists can expect slower than average job growth from 2014-2024 - an increase of 2% per the BLS.
-They also earned median salaries of $73,360 in 2015.
+Nuclear medicine technologists can expect average job growth from 2016-2026 - an increase of 10% per the BLS.
+They also earned median salaries of $75,660 in 2017.

 A radiologic technologist performs diagnostic imaging on patients using specialized machinery that produces x-rays, mammograms, and similar pictures.
 Radiologic technologists keep patient records, position patients for exams, and ensure scanning machines work properly.
 They also send scanned images to doctors for evaluation.